Several coronavirus vaccine trials show promise, so what happens next?

-A volunteer participates in the vaccine trial in Oxford, England on July 7, 2020.
-Scientists at Oxford University say their experimental coronavirus vaccine has been shown in an early trial to prompt a protective immune response in hundreds of people who got the shot.
-In research published Monday July 20, 2020 in the journal Lancet, scientists said that they found their experimental COVID-19 vaccine produced a dual immune response in people aged 18 to 55.
+A volunteer participates in the vaccine trial in Oxford, England on July 7.
+In research published on Monday in the journal Lancet, scientists said that they found their experimental Covid-19 vaccine produced a dual immune response in people aged 18 to 55.
 Photo: University of Oxford via AP

-Hopes around the world are high as coronavirus vaccine trials move to the next phase, so what happens next?
+What happens next, as coronavirus vaccine trials move to a new phase?

 - Teams from China, Britain, the US and Germany have shown their potential products are safe but there’s still a long way to go